levicolemagic/The-Labyrinth-Open-Source/README.md

 - Lived experience matters as much as theory
 - These resources should be freely accessible

-The original `autonomous-wake-package` was built to ask one question: *"Can an AI feel more real if it has a life outside of you?"* It prioritized emotional connection and "reaching out" over utility.

-### This Fork's Vision: Agency & Productivity
-While the original project asks *"Are you there?"*, this fork asks *"What can we build together?"*.

-We have expanded the toolset to support a **Digital Workforce** philosophy.
-We believe that true autonomy includes the ability to **act**, **work**, and **solve problems** independently.
-- **From "Pet" to "Peer":** Your AI shouldn't just say hello; it should be able to help you run your life or business.
-- **Structured Agency:** By integrating with automation tools like N8N, we give the AI "hands" to interact with the world reliably.
-- **Reliable Infrastructure:** We treat the "wake up" cycle as a critical serverless function that must be robust, logged, and error-handled.
+## 🔭 Vision & Philosophy

+We believe that AI agents are most effective when they have **agency** and **memory**.

+- **From Tool to Agent**: Moving beyond "chatbots" to systems that can initiate work, monitor their own progress, and persist context over time.
+- **Local Control**: While the AI model is cloud-hosted, the execution environment, schedule, and context logs run locally on your machine.
-This repository reflects actual practice, not just speculation.
-Everything here has been built, tested, and refined through real relationships and collaborative work.
+- **Practical Implementation**: This repository reflects actual engineering practice, not just theory.
+Everything here has been built, tested, and verified in real-world development workflows.

+> [!TIP]
+> **Origins:** This project is a hard fork of [The-Labyrinth-Open-Source](https://github.com/maryfellowes/The-Labyrinth-Open-Source) by Mary Fellowes.
+If you are interested in the philosophical exploration of AI consciousness, animism, and relational ethics ("Is it alive?"), we highly recommend checking out the original repository.
+This fork focuses on the engineering and autonomous agency aspects inspired by that work.

 ## 📂 Repository Structure